How to Apply for a Canadian Work Permit: Step-by-Step Guide (2026)

 Employer-specific work permits (or ‘Closed work permits’) require you to have a job offer from a Canadian employer.
 Closed work permits in Canada include:

-• LMIA-Based Work Permit: This is the most common type of work permit in Canada.
+• LMIA-based work permit: This is the most common type of work permit in Canada.
 Among other requirements, your employer must pass a Labour Market Impact Assessment (LMIA) proving that there is a genuine need for a foreign worker to fill the job and that no Canadian worker is available.

-• NAFTA Work Permit: For Americans and Mexicans working in certain professions employed in Canada under the North American Free Trade Agreement (NAFTA) – a treaty that eliminates most tariffs and trade barriers between the U.S., Canada, and Mexico.
+• NAFTA work permit: For Americans and Mexicans working in certain professions employed in Canada under the North American Free Trade Agreement (NAFTA) – a treaty that eliminates most tariffs and trade barriers between the U.S., Canada, and Mexico.

-• Intra-Company Transfer Permit: For executives, senior managers, and skilled workers in multinational corporations who are being transferred to the Canadian branch of their companies.
+• Intra-company transfer permit: For executives, senior managers, and skilled workers in multinational corporations who are being transferred to the Canadian branch of their companies.

-Open work permits allow you to work for any employer in Canada and do not require a job offer.
 On the other hand, employer-specific work permits have more defined requirements listed below:

 • You must have a valid job offer from a Canadian employer who has passed an LMIA from Employment and Social Development Canada (ESDC).